scale-tone/scale-tone.github.io/_posts/2020-11-26-deploy-azure-functions-from-nuget-package.md

 }
 ```

-Yes, here **WEBSITE_RUN_FROM_PACKAGE** setting takes a URL (not a local file name), and this provides an extra benefit: you could have your Functions packed, versioned and delivered via a NuGet feed.
+Note that here the **WEBSITE_RUN_FROM_PACKAGE** setting takes a URL (not a local file name), and this provides an extra benefit: you could have your Functions packed, versioned and delivered via a NuGet feed.

 Indeed, as of today, there're lots of different ways to deploy your Function App to Azure.
 It is even possible to have an ARM template, that [deploys your custom Docker image](https://docs.microsoft.com/en-us/azure/azure-functions/functions-infrastructure-as-code#create-a-function-app-2) or [raw source code from your repo](https://docs.microsoft.com/en-us/azure/azure-functions/functions-infrastructure-as-code#customizing-a-deployment).
 Still, the approach with ARM templates + NuGet feeds might be beneficial in certain cases.
 E.g. if you want to distribute your Functions in a packed, versioned way, yet still allow them to stay under Consumption Plan (since the *custom Docker container*+*Consumption Plan* combination [is so far not yet supported](https://github.com/Azure/Azure-Functions/issues/1458)).